 The composer Ludwig van Beethoven (1770-1827) was a pronounced wine lover and passionate visitor to the Heuriger.
-He loved walks in nature and the wine bars in the wine villages around Vienna.
-He once remarked to his friend and composer colleague Carl Maria Weber: "I love these country parts and the Heurigen Besides the "Viennese wines" he preferred the Ofen mountain wine from Hungary.
-But the red wine caused him problems, so his family doctor Gumpoldskirchner from the community of the same name in Lower Austria prescribed it as medicine.
+He loved walks in nature and the wine bars in the wine villages around Wien.
+He once remarked to his friend and fellow composer Carl Maria Weber: "I love these country parties and the Heurigen."
+He preferred the Ofen mountain wine from Hungary in addition to the "Viennese wines".
+The red wine caused him problems, however, so his family doctor prescribed Gumpoldskirchner from the village in Lower Austria as medicine.

 Beethoven regularly visited many wine taverns in the then Viennese suburbs of Heiligenstadt, Grinzing, Sievering and Nussdorf (today the 19th district of Döbling).
 One of his many residences was in Heiligenstadt at Herrengasse 6.
 It was here that he wrote the letter addressed to his brother in 1802, but never sent, in which he expressed his despair over his advancing deafness, the "Heiligenstadt Testament".
 Beethoven lived at the address Heiligenstadt Pfarrplatz 2 in the summer of 1817 and worked on the famous 9th Symphony.
 The 17th-century listed house has been preserved unchanged, houses the well-known Heurigen Mayer on Pfarrplatz and is called "Beethovenhaus" after its ex-resident.